alecxcode/sqla/readme.md

 # sqla Go (Golang) package

 Package **sqla** provides some specific functions to extend standard Go database/sql package.
-These functions can be used in any SQL-driven applications, although the pachage initially was created for the EDM project [see https://github.com/alecxcode/edm for the most complete example of sqla usage].
+These functions can be used in any SQL-driven applications, although the package initially was created for the EDM project [see https://github.com/alecxcode/edm for the most complete example of sqla usage].
 Basic example code (how to use) can be found below.

 Complete documentation available at: https://pkg.go.dev/github.com/alecxcode/sqla